gabrielnhn/ros2-line-follower/README.md

 ## Special thanks to:
 * The authors of `Programming Robots with ROS: A Practical Introduction to the Robot Operating System` (and reference code in https://github.com/osrf/rosbook)
-* The programmers working on @ROBOTIS for their work in https://github.com/ROBOTIS-GIT/turtlebot3_simulations
+* @ROBOTIS programmers for their work in https://github.com/ROBOTIS-GIT/turtlebot3_simulations, licensed under Apache License 2.0